dialogic-godot/documentation/documentation/characters-and-portraits.md

 The most important setting is the scene a portrait uses.
 The default scene allows you to select an image.
 Learn more about how to create a custom portrait here: [Custom portraits](custom-portraits.md)

-For any portrait you can set a scale, offset and mirror setting.
+For any portrait, you can set a scale, offset and mirror setting.
 These are additive to the main scale, offset and mirror.
 You can choose to ignore the main character scale to work around this.

-When you use a custom portrait you can override its exported variables here.
+When you use a custom portrait, you can override its exported variables here.